Purpose

 from_list

-DUAL: indicates a virtual table name.
-It is usually used to perform some calculations or functions without actual tables.Here are some examples:
+DUAL: specifies a virtual table name.
+It is typically used to perform calculations or call functions without an actual table.Example:

-SELECT 1+1, SYSDATE() FROM DUAL;The return result is as follows:
+SELECT 1+1, SYSDATE() FROM DUAL;The returned result is as follows:

 where_condition